takenet/messaginghub-docs/docs/en/sdks/js/instantiating.md

   // TODO: Proccess the received message
 });

-// Registra um receiver para qualquer notificação client.addNotificationReceiver(true, function(notification) {
+// Register a receiver to any notification client.addNotificationReceiver(true, function(notification) {
   // TODO: Proccess the received notification
 });